NVIDIA-Merlin/publications/2021_acm_recsys_transformers4rec/experiments_reproducibility_commands.md

 # Experiments reproducibility
 The experiments for the Transformers4Rec paper were performed in a former version of the Transformers4Rec library tagged as [recsys2021](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021), which can be used for reproducibility.
 This document provides instruction for reproducing the experiments with that original (pre-release) codebase we used for the Transformers4Rec paper.

-**IMPORTANT**: For researchers and practioners aiming to perform experiments similar to the ones presented in our paper (e.g. incremental training and evaluation of session-based recommendation with Transformers), we strongly encourage the usage of the [latest version](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/main/examples/t4rec_paper_experiments) of the experiment scripts which were updated to use the released PyTorch API, because it was completely refactored, is more modularized and documented than the original scripts, and is supported by the NVIDIA Merlin team.
+**IMPORTANT**: For researchers and practioners aiming to perform experiments similar to the ones presented in our paper (e.g. incremental training and evaluation of session-based recommendation with Transformers), we strongly encourage the usage of the [latest version](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/main/examples/t4rec_paper_experiments) of the experiment scripts which were updated to use the released PyTorch API, because it was completely refactored, is more modularized and better documented than the original scripts, and is supported by the NVIDIA Merlin team.

 ## Pre-processing
 We provide scripts for preprocessing the datasets [here](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021/datasets), i.e., for creating features and grouping interactions features by sessions.
 But for your convenience we also provide the [pre-processed version of the datasets](https://drive.google.com/drive/folders/1fxZozQuwd4fieoD0lmcD3mQ2Siu62ilD?usp=sharing) for download, so that you jump directly into running experiments with Transformers4Rec.